sreeram2022/life/content/post/tmux/index.md

 Tmux is a terminal multiplexer that allows us to manage multiple terminal sessions within a single window.
-It provides a way to easily switch between different sessions, split windows into panes, and maintain persistent sessions that can be reattached even after disconnecting.all of the commands have prefix Ctrl+b by default.
-But,I changed ctrl+b to shift+b as it is more accessible for me.
+It provides a way to easily switch between different sessions, split windows into panes, and maintain persistent sessions that can be reattached even after disconnecting.
+All of the commands have prefix Ctrl+b by default.
+But, I changed ctrl+b to shift+b as it is more accessible for me.

+**How tmux saved my workflow:**
+There was a time when my SSH session dropped in the middle of a long-running script.
+Thanks to tmux, I just reattached to my session and picked up right where I left off—no lost work!

+**Favorite tmux trick:**
+I love using split panes to monitor logs and edit code side by side.
+It feels like having a superpower in the terminal.

+**Tip:**
+Customize your tmux config to match your workflow.
+Even small tweaks (like changing the prefix key) can make a big difference in productivity.

 ## Essential Tmux Commands